 An Introduction to Micronutrients

-As important as macronutrients are for providing energy, micronutrients are essential for the well function of the body.
+As important as macronutrients are for providing energy, micronutrients are essential for the function of the body.
 Micronutrients are one of the major groups of nutrients that our body needs.
-They are not a source of energy but they are essential for our body to work properly.
+While they are not a source of energy, they are essential for our body to work properly.

 So who are these powerful small nutrients?
 Why are they good for us and how can we incorporate them in our diet?
 Keep reading to know what they do apart from making our body function properly.